Gambino crime family: New York gangs

 By 1910, more Italian gangs had formed in New York City.
 In addition to the original Morello gang in East Harlem and D'Aquila's own, now growing gang, also in East Harlem (but expanding into Little Italy in Manhattan's Lower East Side), there were other organizations forming.
 In Brooklyn, Nicolo "Cola" Schirò established a second gang of Sicilian mafiosi from Castellammare del Golfo, west of Palermo, in Sicily.
 A third Sicilian gang was formed by Alfred Mineo in Brooklyn.
 Another Morello captain, Gaetano Reina, had also broken away in the Bronx, ruling that area with impunity.
 In south Brooklyn, first Johnny Torrio, then Frankie Yale were leading a new and rising organization.
-Finally, there were two allied Neapolitan Camorra gangs, one on Coney Island and one on Navy Street in Brooklyn, that were run by Pellegrino Morano and Alessandro Vollero.
+Finally, there were two allied Neapolitan Camorra gangs, one on Coney Island and one on Navy Street in Brooklyn, that were run by Pellegrino Morano and Alessandro Vollero respectively.

 In 1916 the Camorra had assassinated Nicholas Morello, head of the Morello gang.
 In response, D'Aquila allied with the Morellos to fight the Camorra.
 In 1917, both Morano and Vollero were convicted of murder and sentenced to life in prison.
 With their leadership gone, the two Camorra gangs disappeared and D'Aquila and the Schiro family in Brooklyn took over many of their rackets in Brooklyn.
 Soon after, D'Aquila absorbed the Mineo gang, making Mineo his first lieutenant.
 D'Aquila now controlled the largest and most influential Italian gang in New York City.
 It was about this time that Joe Masseria, another former Morello captain, began asserting his influence over the Lower East Side's Little Italy and began to come into conflict with D'Aquila's operations there, as Prohibition approached.